Ruhollah Khomeini's life in exile: Iraq

 Khomeini had mooted this theory as early as the middle 1940s in his first book Kashf al-Asrar.

 From 1971 to 1975, Khomeini demonstrated vehement opposition to the 2,500 year celebration of the Persian Empire, and the changing of the Iranian calendar from Hijri to Imperial (Shahanshahi).
-During this era, the Shah considered exiling Khomeini, to India, because he believed doing so would make communication between Khomeini and his followers in Iran impossible, but for an unrevealed reason this plan was never executed.
-Khomeini was also faced with hostility from the Ba'ath regime, which began so hostile to his brand of Islam as the Shah.
+During this era, the Shah considered exiling Khomeini, to India, because he believed doing so would make communication between Khomeini and his followers in Iran impossible, but for unknown reasons this plan was never executed.
+Khomeini was also faced with hostility from the Ba'ath regime, which began to be hostile to his brand of Islam as the Shah.

-In November 1977, the Shah's overthrow began with the assassination of Khomeini's son, Mostafa, by SAVAK, although this is disputed, as SAVAK had many opportunities to eliminate Khomeini, but never did.
+In November 1977, the Shah's overthrow began with the assassination of Khomeini's son, Mostafa, by SAVAK, although this is disputed, inasmuch SAVAK had numerous opportunities to eliminate Khomeini but never did so.